 Our plastic surgeon, Joe Gryskiewicz, MD (“Dr. Joe”), has conducted an in-depth six-year study on liposuction of the neck without a facelift involving 132 patients who had undergone the submental suction-assisted lipectomy procedure (published in Plastic and Reconstructive Surgery, 2003, p.
 1393, “ Submental Suction-Assisted Lipectomy without Platysmaplasty: Pushing the (Skin) Envelope to Avoid a Facelift for Unsuitable Candidates”).
 In the results of the study, neck liposuction without a facelift was observed to be a reasonable alternative for some cosmetic surgery patients in St. Paul or Minneapolis who were unable or unwilling to undergo a facelift.

-Dr. Joe Gryskiewicz and Dr. Karan Chopra offer the procedure at their practice for patients who wish to achieve an improved neck and facial profile without undergoing more invasive facial plastic surgery.
+Dr. Joe Gryskiewicz offers the procedure at his practice for patients who wish to achieve an improved neck and facial profile without undergoing more invasive facial plastic surgery.

 Who is a Candidate for Facial Liposuction?